What’s this site?

 You’ll find two main sections here:

 - The Story Database contains brief descriptions of and links to notable online collections of personal experience narratives.
 It’s filterable by facets like topic and media type.
 We hope organizations will use this tool to get ideas for their own storytelling projects.
-While the database is small right now (July 2017), it will grow over the coming months, as we finish uploading all of our content.
+While the database is small right now (early 2018), it will grow over the coming months, as we finish uploading all of our content.

 - The Blog is a place where you’ll find longer posts, some synthesizing storytelling projects in particular nonprofit sectors, others offering tips and recommendations for best practice.
 Most of these posts are written by students in the MA in Writing, Rhetoric, and Discourse at DePaul University.